snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 }
 {% endhighlight %}

-If you want to revoke a specific api key, send a DELETE request like so:
+If you want to revoke a specific API key, send a DELETE request like so:

 ```
-/api/auth/keygen?key=some-uuid
+HOST/api/auth/keygen?key=some-uuid
 ```

+{% highlight bash %}
+curl \
+  HOST/api/auth/keygen \
+  -X DELETE \
+  -H "api_key: your_super_api_key" \
+  -d "key=some-uuid"
+{% endhighlight %}

-You can also delete every api keys linked to a specific owner by sending a DELETE request:
+You can also delete every API key linked to a specific owner by sending a DELETE request:

 ```
-/api/auth/keygen?owner=the.owner.in.question
+HOST/api/auth/keygen?owner=the.owner.in.question
 ```

+{% highligh bash %}
+curl \
+  HOST/api/auth/keygen \
+  -X DELETE \
+  -H "api_key: your_super_api_key" \
+  -d "owner=some.owner"
+{% endhighlight %}

 <h2><a name="support">6.
 Support</a></h2>

 If there is a feature you would like to see implemented or if you encounter a bug please raise an issue on [the github project page](https://github.com/snowplow/iglu).

+[iglu-swagger-img]: /assets/img/blog/2014/08/iglu-swagger.png